MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/VMs-no-admin-access.md

 You should be able to use the **-devinstall** option to install license deployable packages.
 However, an issue was found with this scenario.
 We are working to resolve the issue.

 ## Is licensing Visual Studio by entering a product key supported?
 Entering a product key directly in Visual Studio is not supported.
-You should use Visual Studio subscription licensing and signin to Visual Studio with the email address (user account) associated with the license.
-Linking a Visual Studio license to a user account can be done by assigning an MSDN license to the user account or by assigning a license to the user account using https://www.visualstudio.com/subscriptions-administration.
+Instead, use Visual Studio subscription licensing and sign in to Visual Studio with the email address (user account) associated with the license.
+You can link a Visual Studio license to a user account by assigning an MSDN license to the user account or by assigning a license to the user account by using https://www.visualstudio.com/subscriptions-administration.

 ## Can I upgrade my database to a new application release?
 As of the February 2018 release of Lifecyle Services (LCS), you can execute the data upgrade package from the LCS environment page of a development environment.
 Executing the data upgrade package from LCS does not require you to be an administrator on the VM.